-- Marked school crossing of Centennial Avenue adjacent to the School's pedestrian access providing a connection between the Public School and the High School - Pedestrian bridge over the Pacific Highway connecting the Chatswood Public School to the Chatswood Transport Interchange via Victoria Avenue - Signalised pedestrian crossings at the Pacific Highway / Victoria Avenue intersection connecting the Chatswood Public School to the Chatswood Transport Interchange via Victoria Avenue - Signalised pedestrian crossing of Centennial Avenue at Pacific Highway - Signalised crossing of Pacific Highway (south approach) and Oliver Street
+- Marked school crossings of Centennial Avenue adjacent to the School's pedestrian access providing a connection between the Public School and the High School - Signalised pedestrian crossings at the Pacific Highway / Victoria Avenue intersection connecting the Chatswood Public School to the Chatswood Transport Interchange via Victoria Avenue - Signalised pedestrian crossing of Centennial Avenue at Pacific Highway - Pedestrian bridge over the Pacific Highway connecting the Chatswood Public School to the Chatswood Transport Interchange via Victoria Avenue - Signalised crossing of Pacific Highway (south approach) and Oliver Street.

-These dedicated pedestrian road crossings provide safe pedestrian routes to the surrounding school catchment and to key attractors including the Chatswood Transport Interchange and the Chatswood town centre.
+These dedicated pedestrian road crossings provide safe pedestrian routes to the surrounding school catchment and to key attractors including the Chatswood Transport Interchange and the Chatswood CBD.